git/git.github.io/rev_news/drafts/edition-116.md

   have advice for them?

   Yes.
-I believe that Git is a tool that every working professional can find useful regardless of whether they work in the software industry or not and working on Git through an open-source program is an excellent way to get good at it in a short period of time.
+I believe that Git is a tool that every working professional can find useful regardless of whether they work in the software industry or not, and working on Git through an open-source program is an excellent way to get good at it in a short period of time.
 There’s also the added benefit of joining a large and active community of amazingly experienced